dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * descendent would include any nested li's: 1,2,nested1, 3
 * child would only include direct children, so say a nested `ol`'s children would be left untouched: 1,2,3
 * adjacent sibling, directly adjacent with no elemnts in between: list1
-* general sibling any matching as long as parent is same: list1, list2
+* general sibling any matching as long as parent is same: list1, list2. but can't be before